luís manuel araújo

 Galeria Catinca Tăbăcaru, Bucharest

-‘Dreams Made Flesh’ is a group exhibition presenting works by four artists who explore through a queer lens how our identities are shaped by the objects we desire.
+‘Dreams Made Flesh’ presented the work of four artists who explore through a queer lens how our identities are shaped by the objects we desire.

 Sunday Fantasy (2019) by Zoe Williams is a film and installation inspired by a Roman perfume bottle that the artist discovered in the British Museum’s collection.
 The work portrays the protagonist Veronica Malaise, played by four different actresses.
 Each performer provides their own interpretation of Veronica, using the ancient receptacle to invoke their most intimate fantasies.
 Drawings, ceramics, and glass replicas of the perfume vial, originally used as props in the film, are displayed in the gallery — transposing the playful universe of Sunday Fantasy into the space.
 Social norms have scripted our relationship with objects in a way that reinforces the definition of traditional gender binaries; through an apparatus of seduction, fetishism, and witchcraft, Williams invites us to explore and release our own deepest desires, regardless of gender or sexuality.